 These results highlight the risks for public health.
 This study highlights the importance of regulating the production of herbal medicines and strengthening microbiological controls to prevent the spread of resistant bacteria and ensure the effectiveness of antimicrobial treatments.

-Key words: Plant-based medicines, microbiological analyses, pathogenic germs, antibiotic resistance profile, Côte d'Ivoire.
+Keywords: Plant-based medicines, microbiological analyses, pathogenic germs, antibiotic resistance profile, Côte d'Ivoire.

 INTRODUCTION